 As a development leader, one of your roles is to help your colleagues understand that your work is...

-Bringing everyone together and creating a fundraising village will take work, but the increased funding, as well as the colaboration, will be worth the effort.
+Bringing everyone together and creating a fundraising village will take work, but the increased funding, as well as the time and funds saved by more collaboration, will be worth the effort.

-In this installment, we delve further into step four, involving non-development colleagues in fundraising.
+This is the next installment, where I delve into step four, involving non-development colleagues in fundraising.

-Below are the different areas your non-development colleagues can be involved in the fundraising process.
+Below are the different areas your non-development colleagues (internal friends!) can join the fundraising process.

 1. Defining and Building the Vision for Fundraising: